blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 User stories are an example of a participatory design. [[2](https://www.youtube.com/watch?v=6q5-cVeNjCE)]

 ### Q2.
 How do we write a user story?
-Visit this [link](https://www.mountaingoatsoftware.com/uploads/documents/example-user-stories.pdf) to view more than 200 examples of user stories.

 User stories are written in the following format: As a < __user role__ >, I < __want/need/can/etc__ > < __goal__ > so that < __reason__ >.
 Examples of user stories.